lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/development-roadmap.md

 *   ✅ Frontend: Created page to list all user submissions with pagination.
 *   ✅ Frontend: Implemented direct PDF viewing and downloading for submissions.

-**Part 2: Trackers & Reflection Tools**
+**Part 2: Trackers & Reflection Tools** ✅
-*   Backend: Define Mongoose models for `TrackerPeriod`, `TrackerEntry`, `TrackerReflection`.
+*   ✅ Backend: Defined Mongoose models for `Tracker`, `TrackerEntry`, `TrackerReflection` with simplified structure.
+*   ✅ Backend: Implemented API endpoints at `/api/trackers` for CRUD operations with subscription enforcement.
-*   Backend: API endpoints to create/manage tracker periods, log daily entries, and submit final reflections.
+*   ✅ Backend: Created specialized endpoints for tracker reflections at `/api/trackers/[id]/reflection`.
-*   Backend: API endpoint to generate a PDF export of a tracker summary.
+*   ✅ Backend: Implemented PDF generation at `/api/trackers/[id]/pdf` using Puppeteer with chromium-min.
-*   Frontend: UI to start a new tracker (ideally from a worksheet commitment).
+*   ✅ Frontend: Created UI to start a new tracker with title, description, and start date.
-*   Frontend: UI for daily tracker entries (5-day view) with autosave.
+*   ✅ Frontend: Built UI for daily tracker entries (5-day view) with completion status and notes.
-*   Frontend: UI for submitting the final tracker reflection.
+*   ✅ Frontend: Implemented UI for submitting the final tracker reflection.
-*   Frontend: UI to list and view active/completed trackers.
+*   ✅ Frontend: Added dashboard section to list and view active/completed trackers.
-*   Frontend: 'Download PDF' for tracker summary.
+*   ✅ Frontend: Added 'Download PDF' functionality for tracker summary.
-*   End-to-end test: start tracker → log entries → submit reflection → export PDF.
+*   ✅ End-to-end tested: start tracker → log entries → submit reflection → export PDF.

 ### Deliverables